FinweLtd/orion360-sdk-pro-examples-android/README.md

 [View code](app/src/main/java/fi/finwe/orion360/sdk/pro/examples/engine/GoogleExoPlayer.java)

-An example of using Google ExoPlayer (that is embedded to Orion360) as the audio/video player engine.
+An example of using Google ExoPlayer (that used to be embedded to Orion360) as the audio/video player engine.

-> Currently, the embedded ExoPlayer has configuration only for HLS streams, which it plays much better than Android MediaPlayer on most devices.
-Normal .mp4 video files and streams should be played using Android MediaPlayer engine.
+> ExoPlayer dependency has been changed from internal .jar package to optional gradle dependency.
+This solves dependency issue in case Orion360 SDK user wishes to use a different ExoPlayer version or another 3rd party library that comes with built-in ExoPlayer.
+Copy the ExoPlayerWrapper.java to your own app and follow this example to use it.

+> This wrapper works with ExoPlayer version 2.4.1.
+If you choose to use different ExoPlayer version, you probably need to modify this class according ExoPlayer's API changes.

 ### Custom ExoPlayer